David McKinley: Jobs

 McKinley is an active supporter of the Coal Miner Employment and Domestic Energy Infrastructure Protection Act.
 Also known as the Stop the War on Coal Act, it aims to protect American jobs and prevent legislation that would reduce mining jobs.
 McKinley has said, "The constant attacks on coal have to stop."

 McKinley was one of 233 representatives in favor of the act, which passed in September 2012.
 He said, "Our job creators need a consistent and predictable regulatory program that will protect jobs we have and create new one."
 On November 5, 2021, McKinley was one of 13 House Republicans to break with their party and vote with a majority of Democrats in favor of the Infrastructure Investment and Jobs Act.
+On July 28, 2022, McKinley was one of 24 House Republicans to break with their party and vote with a majority of Democrats in favor of the CHIPS and Science Act.

 In October 2011, McKinley was the only Republican freshman to vote against all three of the trade deals passed by Congress: Panama, Colombia, and South Korea.
 He said, "Free trade deals like NAFTA and CAFTA have been nothing more than broken promises that shipped our jobs overseas, and I won’t vote for any free trade agreements unless they’re fair to my constituents."

 McKinley has expressed concern about the United States' "unchecked spending", which he says results in being "beholden to countries like China and Japan who own a significant amount of our debt".

 Gun control

 McKinley is a strong supporter of the notion that people should be allowed to carry a concealed weapon.
 He has been consistent in his voting patterns on gun control and continued this trend when voting yes on Requiring State Reciprocity for Carrying Concealed Firearms.
-He received an “A” rating from the National Rifle Association.
-In 2012 the NRA was one of McKinley’s main endorsers.
+He received an “A” rating from the NRA Political Victory Fund.
+In 2012 the NRA was one of McKinley's main endorsers.